Ensuring human rights-compliant asylum procedures

 25 June 2024 (18th sitting).

-Assembly recalls and aligns with the position of the United Nations
+and aligns with the position of the Office of the United Nations

-High Commissioner for Refugees (UNHCR) whereby the refugee definition
+High Commissioner for Refugees (UNHCR) whereby the definition of

-is declaratory which means that a person is a refugee as soon as
+“refugee” is declaratory, which means that a person is a refugee

-s/he fulfils the criteria contained in the definition and that principles
+as soon as he or she fulfils the criteria contained in the definition

 2. Article 3 of the European Convention on Human Rights (ETS